-The Choco Taco was recently discontinued (although I’m convinced it’s going to make a “surprise” comeback) and it has left a void in many people’s lives.
+The Choco Taco was discontinued in 2022 (although I’m convinced it’s going to make a “surprise” comeback) and it has left a void in many people’s lives.

 If you’re unfamiliar with the , it’s a that has stuffed inside a , then topped with and .